Spurs rally from 19 down in 3rd, beat Hornets 114-90

 TIP-INS

-Hornets: Charlotte coach James Borrego received a warm reception when introduced prior to the game.
+Hornets: Borrego received a warm reception when introduced prior to the game.
 Borrego was a Spurs assistant coach from 2003-2010 and 2015-2018.

 Spurs: LaMarcus Aldridge had eight points and seven rebounds in his return from a two-game absence due to a sprained right thumb. … Poeltl has 75 blocks in 48 games this season, second only to the 100 he had in 82 games with Toronto in 2018.